 - Wearing knee-high compression stockings

 - Exercising or moving your legs and feet when you’re laying down, before you get up

-- Getting up slowly after sitting for a while with your legs touching the ground when first waking up in the morning.
+- When first waking up in the morning, sitting for a while with your legs touching the ground, and then getting up slowly

 - Increasing your salt intake